Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         they cover.
 Hence, the sync
         sample table box SHOULD
         not be present.
-     10. The metadata fragment becomes available to the media processing entity when the corresponding track fragment from the media that has an equal or larger timestamp compared to the arrival time signalled in the tfdt basemediadecodetime.
-        For example, if the sparse sample
-        has a timestamp of t=1000, it is expected that after the processing entity sees "video"
-        (assuming the parent track name is "video") fragment timestamp 1000 or beyond, it can retrieve the sparse fragment from the binary payload.
-     11. The payload is conveyed in the mdat box as sample information.
+     10. The payload is conveyed in the mdat box as sample information.
-     12. In some cases, the duration of the metadata may not be known, in this case the sample duration could be set to zero and updated later when the timestamp of the next metadata fragment is received.
+     11. In some cases, the duration of the metadata may not be known, in this case the sample duration could be set to zero and updated later when the timestamp of the next metadata fragment is received.
-     13. The ingest source SHALL not embed inband event message boxes emsg in the ingest stream
+     12. The ingest source SHALL not embed inband event message boxes emsg in the ingest stream

 Note: [[!MPEGCMAF]] has the notion of an inband event message box to convey